 Using SLATE to Deploy Open OnDemand

 Open OnDemand is a web application enabling easy access to high-performance computing resources.
 Open OnDemand, through a plugin system, provides many different ways to interact with these resources.
 Most simply, OnDemand can launch a shell to remote resources in one’s web browser.
-Currently, SLATE only supports this functionality, but more applications are in development.
 Additionally, OnDemand can provide several ways of submitting batch jobs and launching interactive computing sessions.
 It is also able to serve as a portal to computationally expensive software running on remote HPC nodes.
 For example, users can launch remote Jupyter Notebooks or Matlab instances.

 The SLATE platform provides a simple way to rapidly deploy this application in a containerized environment, complete with integration into an existing LDAP user directory.